 |Principles of Marketing and Strategy||BS1630||10 credits|

-In year two you take five compulsory double modules and one optional double module.
+In year two you take four compulsory double modules and two optional double modules.

 |Module title||Module code||Credits|

 |Inferential Statistics, Statistical Modelling and Survey Methods||BS2506||20 credits|

 In year three you take three compulsory double modules, two compulsory single modules and two optional double modules.